 Cardinal Vincent Nichols, President of the Bishops’ Conference, has this evening heralded the NHS and social care staff who are on the front line looking after the sick during the ‘epic struggle’ of the COVID-19 pandemic.

-Preaching at the first of a series of special Masses for the sick, their families, healthcare workers and carers, Cardinal Nichols said the bishops wanted to underpin the Thursday evening displays of appreciation and applause for the NHS to be underpinned by public prayer.
+Preaching at the first of a series of special Masses for the sick, their families, healthcare workers and carers, Cardinal Nichols said the bishops wanted the Thursday evening displays of appreciation and applause for the NHS to be underpinned by public prayer.